ibm-cloud-docs/security-compliance/faqs.md

 {: faq}
 {: support}

-When you look at your results in the UI, you see that some results have "Additional details".
-This is because the results are associated with the Toolchain service.
+The results that have "Additional details" are associated with the Toolchain service.
 The Toolchain pipeline sends the associated details and evidence along with the results to {{site.data.keyword.compliance_short}}.

 ## Which controls are supported by {{site.data.keyword.compliance_short}}?